 The 1957 Chevy started with three basic models but variations and options came shortly after.
 The high-end model was the "Bel Air", whose chrome made it stand out like a Cadillac's cousin.
 The model "210" came next (with less chrome) and the "150" was designed as a business coupe with limited options.
 The 210 could be dressed up with a "Delray" trim package and you could choose between two and four-doors, hardtop or convertible and a six or nine passenger station wagon; all with optional trim packages.
 Other options included air conditioning, power brakes, power steering, power windows, power seats, automatic headlight dimmers, an upgraded sound system and even an electric shaver.
 A variety of safety options were also offered, such as seat belts, but they got little attention.
 Were all the new options what made it so popular?

-General Motors introduced the Turboglide three-speed automatic transmission in 1957 but problems made the proven two-speed Powerglide a more popular choice.
+General Motors offered several engine options in both inline six cylinder and V8 designs and the 283 cubic inch V8 with a four-barrel carburetor, called the "Turbo-Fire", was the fastest.
+Fuel injection was offered for the first time but sales were weak due to its complexity.
+And they introduced the Turboglide three-speed automatic transmission in 1957 but problems made the proven two-speed Powerglide a more popular choice.
 They also offered three different manual transmissions: a three-speed column shift with synchromesh gears in second and third, a three-speed manual with a fourth overdrive gear, and a four-speed floor shifted transmission, popular among drag strip and street racers.
-They offered several engine options in both inline six cylinder and V8 designs and the 283 cubic inch V8 with a four-barrel carburetor, called the "Turbo-Fire", was the fastest.
-Fuel injection was offered for the first time but sales were weak due to its complexity.
-Was it the drivetrain that made it so popular?
+(By the way, if you need expert manual or automatic transmission service in the Dallas, Texas, area you might give the folks at The Transmission Shop a call.)
+Was it the drivetrain that made the 1957 Chevrolet so popular?

 The answers to all the above questions are no!
 In fact, there was nothing about the 1957 Chevrolets to cause notoriety and the 1957 Ford outsold it for the first time in 20 years.